-I also continue my Equestrian Classical Dressage training under the tutelage of Jean Pierre Guiotat from the Cadre Noir de Saumur, the French Riding School.
-Over the years Jean Pierre and I have researched the similarities between proper equestrian riding and proper Taiji; hence with his encouragement I began teaching Taiquestrian method of riding to my equestrian students with great success.
+During this time, I continued my Equestrian Classical Dressage training under the tutelage of Jean Pierre Guiotat from the Cadre Noir de Saumur, the French Riding School.
+Over the years Jean Pierre and I have researched the similarities between Classical Equestrian riding and Classical Taiji; hence with his encouragement I began teaching Taiquestrian method of riding to my Equestrian students with great success.

-For fourteen years, Shifu formally studied with masters from two Shaolin-Kempo martial arts systems earning a third-degree black belt from each system.
-During that time I taught men, women, children and women's self-defense classes while I continued with my passion of Taiji in the background.
-Then I closed my martial arts studio to concentrate all of my energies on Wudang, the internal style of Wushu, which includes the study of Taiji, Bagua, Xingyi, leaving the other studies behind me.
+For fourteen years, I formally studied with masters from two Shaolin-Kempo martial arts systems earning a third-degree black belt from each system.
+During that time, I taught men, women, children as well as women's self-defense classes while I continued with my passion of Taiji in the background.
+My next step was to close my Martial Art’s studio to concentrate all of my energies on Wudang, the internal style of Wushu, which includes the study and practice of Taiji, Bagua, Xingyi.

-I studied Tai Chi Chuan with a variety of instructors until 1994 when I became a private student of Grandmaster Bow Sim Mark.
+With a variety of instructors, I studied Tai Chi Chuan until 1994 when I became a private student of Grandmaster Bow Sim Mark.
 This is when I began my studies in earnest in the internal and healing arts of the Wudang style.
-Once I received authorization from Grandmaster Bow Sim Mark to begin teaching Wushu and Tai Chi, I continued to instruct my students to honor Master Mark and her teachings.
+Once I received authorization from Grandmaster Bow Sim Mark to begin teaching Wushu and Tai Chi, I continued to encourage my students to honor the teachings of Master Mark.

-In May of 2000, as a member of the Bow Sim Mark Wushu Theater Performing Art Troupe, I traveled with Grandmaster Mark and a special group of her students to Shanghai to perform Wushu Theater.
-The performance was televised throughout China and our troupe was very well received and awarded 2nd place.
-It was at this 5th World Wushu Festival in Shanghai that I received the 'Best Demonstration Award' for my performance of Taiji.
+In May of 2000, as a member of the Bow Sim Mark Wushu Theater Performing Art Troupe, I felt honored to travel with Grandmaster Mark and a special group of her students to Shanghai to perform Wushu Theater.
+The performance was televised throughout China.
+Our troupe was very well received and was awarded 2nd place.